Shrimp and grits are one of those dishes that once you start craving them its a matter of time before you have to have them.

-I have been putting my Ninja Foodi to the test lately with some dinner recipes and cooking Shrimp and Grits in the Ninja Foodi should be a fun experiment.
+I have been putting my Ninja Foodi to the test lately with some dinner recipes and cooking this Shrimp and Grits recipe in the Ninja Foodi should be a fun experiment.
 I’m excited to learn and to show how versatile this device can be.

 There is something so delicious about making cheesy grits and enjoying them alongside perfectly cooked shrimp.
 Although I hadn't considered making this recipe in my Instant Pot I am sure it could be slightly adjusted for any pressure cooker.

 This recipe is so much more elegant than the Frozen Deep Dish Pizza we recently cooked in the Ninja Foodi.

 If you’ve had restaurant-quality shrimp and grits, you know that there is a balance of flavors that is unmistakably wonderful.
 Repeating the dish at home for Sunday dinner is much easier than you would think.